Reaching New Members Through Data-Driven Marketing

 - Content is everything –

 We hear it everywhere: Content is King.
+Consumer Data’s role is very crucial in Travel industry.
 Visual content is highly engaging and can be effectively leveraged to design display campaign strategies.
 Think of it as the digital equivalent of holiday poster or a travel deal advertised on the bus stop.
 Nearly 54% of leisure travelers agree that the picture of a destination is important in deciding where they want to go next.
 About 65% of travelers search for online videos by destination and 3 out of those 5 use it to narrow down their search for destination or travel brand to book with.
 (Source) Brands should make the most of this opportunity by creating content in engaging formats to inspire their audience.

 - Pay attention to your website, especially on mobile –